Aerial view of Clayoquot Sound, the islands and the mountains in the background

 Present day

 In 2000, Clayoquot Sound was designated as British Columbia's first UNESCO Biosphere Region.
-Whle this designation does not provide legislated protection, it provides a framework for bringing the region together through innovative education programs; community and ecosystem health research, and support for resident-led initiatives.
+While this designation does not provide legislated protection, it provides a framework for bringing the region together through innovative education programs; community and ecosystem health research; and support for resident-led initiatives.
 The Clayoquot Biosphere Trust is the local organization that supports the spirit and intent of the UNESCO Biosphere designation.

 In 2024, Tla-o-qui-aht and Ahousaht First Nations announced with the Province of BC, the proposed conversion of approximately 77,000 hectares of Tree Farm License 54 (TFL 54) into conservancies in the Clayoquot Sound.
-This will mean the permanent protection of old-growth forests and critical ecosystems in these areas.
+This was adopted and came into effect on June 26, 2024 and will mean the permanent protection of old-growth forests and critical ecosystems in these areas.

 Today, Načiks (Tofino) is still a small community of approximately 2,500 residents.
 This town thrives and continues to evolve from its unique history.
 The future well-being of Načiks is dependent on healthy coastal ecosystems safeguarded by Tla-o-qui-aht Nation.
 Tofitians continue to support one another in preservation, conservation, and education about this incredible region we are all so lucky to call home.